weizou52/TheMetMuseum-App/README.md

 # TheMetMuseum-App
-A simplified web application to search and display art objects.
+a web application using React and The Metropolitan Museum of Art Collection API which supports searching and collecting favorite art objects.
+The App was fowllowed by a freecodecamp project by the replit user @john-smilga.